-What is Near Death Experience?
+What is Near-

 1. In the first stage, the person suddenly finds themselves above their body looking down.
 This is an Out of Body Experience (OBE).
 They can see and hear everything that’s said and done in the immediate vicinity.
 Many are able to move around the area.
 A man who had an OBE during an operation was able to move away from the operating table, down to the far end and around the corner and accurately read the notes in the pin board.
-The most famous case of OBE is that of Pam Reynolds, which many say is definitive proof that the mind separates from the body when close to death.
+One of the most famous case of an OBE is that of Pam Reynolds, which many say is definitive proof that the mind separates from the body when close to death.
 She had an OBE during surgery when her body temperature was just 10 degrees centigrade (it should be about 37) and they had drained all the blood from her body.
 (To read more about this remarkable case, see the page entitled: Pam Reynolds.)

+2. In the second phase, the experiencer sees a bright light and feels a force pulling them towards it.
+For many, their journey to the light is along a very bright tunnel.
+As they approach the light, they hear a voice ‘talking’ to them.
+All communication is by direct thought transfer (telepathy).
+They often meet dead relatives and people to whom they were very close.
+There are many examples of people for whom this was a great shock because they hadn’t yet heard of the person’s death.
 Many have a life review.
 The voice makes them relive aspects of their lives, reflecting on how they have treated people and it made them feel.
 This type of life review is not to be confused with people saying that their life past before them as the result of a crisis.
 An example might a mountaineer falling, a swimmer starting to drown or a skydiver’s parachute not opening exactly when it should.
 In these cases, it’s just the brain rushing through all past experiences in the hope of finding a solution to the current situation.

 Is this proof of an afterlife, of immortality?
 A great many think so and, as evidence goes, it’s certainly very convincing.
 However, to prove something scientifically implies complying with scientific methodology.
 Science is right to impose these checks, but it does make proving existence of the afterlife very difficult.
-During an NDE, an experiencer, such as Pam Reynolds, is clinically dead but not out of the reach of resuscitation.
+During an NDE, an experiencer is clinically dead but not out of the reach of resuscitation.
 Science would want someone dead to the point of no return; in other words, dead and buried, not dead but recoverable.
 Nevertheless, scientific proof of Out of Body Experience will be a huge step in the right direction.